60307390/scheduler-udst-revamp/README.md

 - In PeopleSoft, go to the Enrollment page for classes (Manage Classes > Enrol).
 - Then, select the class that you want to put in the schedule using "Select Class" button (Or go to the course in **Course Catalog**).
-- Copy the entire page (Ctrl + A, Ctrl + C or select all manually and copy):
+- Copy the entire page.
 - Paste the text into the *text input box* on the website.

 <!-- ![0-tutorial-demo.mp4](demo/assets/0-tutorial-demo.mp4) -->